Omegapoint/CICD_vagrant/workshop-introduction/part-2/README.md

 Click `add source -> git`.
 Select the git credentials and enter the url to the git server in `Project Repository` field.

-Jenkins can access the git repository using the hostname `git-server`.
+Jenkins can access the git repository using the hostname `git-server` and port 22.
+The url for git repo from the point of view of Jenkins is apart from that the same as the one you used locally.

 Please note the heading `Build Configuration` and the configuration underneath.
 This means that his Jenkins job will look for a
 `Jenkinsfile` in the root of the repository of the example application and the code in the Jenkinsfile will be executed by the job.